 We consult the Multi Agency Safeguarding Hub (MASH) for advice and liaise with Children's Services, Police, Local Authority Designated Officers, and other external agencies to safeguard and promote the welfare of local children, including identifying and responding to their needs.
+In multi-agency working the 3 key safeguarding partners are normally the local authority, a clinical commissioning group for healthcare and the police.
 We follow procedures of the Hertfordshire Children's Safeguarding Partnership.
 We liaise with Children's Services and use the Families First portal to seek appropriate early help for families requiring support in enabling their children to thrive and reach their potential.
-We attend multi-agency meetings, and liaise fully with external agencies in deciding and conducting appropriate assessments and coordinated intervention and support.
+We attend multi-agency meetings, and liaise fully with external agencies in deciding and conducting appropriate assessments and coordinated intervention and support, for example in relation to a Child Protection Plan.